Business Account Frequently Asked Questions

 3. In the ‘All’ tab, the card(s) requiring activation will show as ‘Ordered’.
 Select the debit card you wish to activate.

-1. An input box will then be displayed, requesting the CVV code.
+1. Enter the card’s CVV code.
 This 3-digit code can be retrieved from the back of your physical fire debit card.

-1. Once the CVV code is entered, your debit card will be live and ready to use!
+1. The debit card is now live and ready to use!

 As a business customer you may view your debit card’s pin at any time through the ‘firework for business’ mobile app.